vuthanhcdt/intelligence_robotics/README.md

 # IRobot - Intelligence Robotics Course

-Welcome to the iRobot Intelligence Robotics Course offered by the [Networked Robotic Systems Laboratory (NRSL)](https://sites.google.com/site/yenchenliuncku).
+Welcome to Intelligence Robotics Course offered by the [Networked Robotic Systems Laboratory (NRSL)](https://sites.google.com/site/yenchenliuncku).
 This repository contains essential packages developed by [NRSL](https://sites.google.com/site/yenchenliuncku) to support various aspects of the course.
 If you choose to utilize any packages from this repository, we kindly request you to cite this repository and acknowledge [NRSL](https://sites.google.com/site/yenchenliuncku) in your work.

 ## Overview